ARKANSAS

 Street names: Battery Street in Little Rock.

-Towns: Fort Douglas in Johnson County.
+Towns: Fort Douglas in Johnson County; Fort Lynn in Miller County.